 Migration to Teams Phone

 Microsoft Teams Phone will be rolled out to University of Toronto staff and faculty who have individual VoIP phone lines in a phased schedule by division/department.
-Teams Phone will replace the Communicator 7 soft client application, which is no longer supported by our current telephony provider, GoCo.
+Teams Phone has replaced the Communicator 7 soft client application, which is no longer supported.